los-tamagotchi/smart-pigeon-repellent/README.md

 The Smart Scarecrow will be equipped to handle various events, such as:

 - Bird detection events: When a bird is detected, the scarecrow will trigger a scare tactic.
-- Scarecrow status updates: The OLED display will provide real-time feedback on the scarecrow's status.
+- Scarecrow status updates: Our ThingSpeak channel will provide real-time feedback on the scarecrow's status.

 ## Installation